Harrison-Reay/hello-world/README.md

 # hello-world
 Hello World!

-This is my first official Git project
+This is my first official Git repository

 Feel free to look around!